The Pakistani Rupee (PKR) was stable against the US Dollar (USD) during intraday trade today.

 It was stable at market close and halted movement at Rs.
 223.95 against the greenback.
 The local unit quoted an intraday low of 224.58 against the greenback.

-The local unit was all red in the morning against the greenback and opened trade at 224.2 in the open market.
+The local unit was all red in the morning against the greenback and opened trade at 224.4 in the open market.
 By midday, the greenback moved higher against the rupee.
-After 1 PM, the local unit was still bearish and stayed on the 223 level against the top foreign currency before stabilizing at the interbank close.
+After 1 PM, the local unit was still bearish and stayed on the 223-224 level against the top foreign currency before the interbank close.

-The rupee was stable against the US Dollar for the second consecutive day today.
+The rupee halted losses against the US Dollar after four days of consecutive drops today.
 The Finance Division earlier confirmed receipt of $500 million from the Asian Infrastructure Investment Bank (AIIB), which supported market sentiments.

-Conversely, it lost six paisas against the Australian Dollar (AUD) in today’s interbank currency market.
+Conversely, it lost 14 paisas against the Canadian Dollar (CAD), and 50 paisas against the Australian Dollar (AUD) in today’s interbank currency market.